 Students are exposed to the Lifeline through an interactive presentation, which explains that the Lifeline is confidential, anonymous and non-judgmental.
 TELL facilitates discussions about many areas that a young person may call about.
 A specific issue, pertinent to the age group, is illustrated through a role play, such as exam stress or bullying.
 The role play demonstrates how a conversation on the Lifeline might sound like.
 After the role play, students are broken into small groups to have a more informal and frank discussion about the use of a Lifeline.

-TELL Children & Families provides magnets, pens and wallet cards with the Lifeline phone number on it, as well as our pledge of confidentiality.
+TELL Outreach provides folders or pens and wallet cards with the Lifeline phone number on it, as well as our pledge of confidentiality.

-The Lifeline School Awareness Program operates under the umbrella of TELL Children & Families, and is supported by annual grants.
-TELL Children & Families wishes to thank Morgan Stanley for helping to support the Lifeline School Awareness Program during 2014.
+The Lifeline School Awareness Program operates under the umbrella of TELL Outreach, and is supported by annual grants.
+TELL Children & Families wishes to Tokyo Metropolitan Government for support during the 2018-2019 fiscal year.